Main menu

 Release characteristics

-- Dry-snow slab avalanches: Additional load due to snowfall on existing weak layers (old snow surface or below) or newly created weak layers (within the new snow)
+• Dry-snow slab avalanches: Failure of newly-formed weak layers within the new snow or due to additional loading by snowfall on existing weak layers (old snow surface or below).

 When?